The Best One Day in San Francisco Itinerary: A Local’s Guide

 Hotel Zoe

-Stay at Hotel Zoe, which is part of the Noble House Hotel collection, the same as the Argonaut Hotel.
+Stay at Hotel Zoe, part of the Noble House Hotel collection, the same as the Argonaut Hotel, just a bit more budget-friendly.
 A bonus (besides valet parking) is a FREE 2-hour bike rental.
 You’ll really be able to get out and see the city when you stay here.
+There’s also an Italian restaurant, Pescatore, onsite!

 Check rates and availability here.